On $Z_pZ_{p^k}$-additive codes and their duality: Introduction

 Additive codes (mixed alphabet codes) were first defined by Delsarte in 1973 in terms of association schemes \cite{Delsarte:1973}.
 In the following 1997, the translation invariant propelinear codes were first introduced by Rif\`a and Pujol \cite{RifPuj:1997}.
 As follows from Delsarte's results, any abelian binary propelinear codes has the form $\Z_2^\gamma\times \Z_4^\delta$ for some nonnegative integers $\gamma$ and $\delta$.
 In general, a $\Z_2\Z_4$-additive code is defined to be a subgroup of $\Z_2^\alpha \times\Z_4^\beta$; this is a generalization of the usual binary linear codes and quaternary linear codes.
 Later, the structure and properties of $\Z_2\Z_4$-additive codes have been intensely studied, including generator matrix, duality, kernel and rank, see \cite{BDF:self-dual:2012, BFPRV2010,BorRif:1999,FePuVi08rk}.
+In~\cite{RRR:2011}, perfect $\Z_2\Z_4$-additive codes were shown to be potentially useful in the steganography, for hiding information; this application can be considered as a partial motivation for further researches in the area of additive codes, including our current results.
 Furthermore, $\Z_2\Z_4$-additive codes were generalized to $\Z_2\Z_{2^s}$-additive codes in \cite{AydSiap:2013}, these codes are meaningful because they provided good binary codes via Gray maps.
 Then, the structure and the duality of $\Z_{p^r}\Z_{p^s}$-additive codes were discussed in \cite{AydSiap:2015}.
 Note that the last two papers mentioned considered additive codes in the Lee metric space.
 We study another generalization of the $\Z_2\Z_4$-additive codes, related to the homogeneous metric and the metric that can be considered as dual to homogeneous.

-In the present paper, we introduce two generalized Gray maps on $\Z_p\Z_{p^k}$ (see Section~\ref{s:prel}, the definitions of $\phi$ and $\varphi$), and prove that if $\mathfrak{C}$ is a $\Z_p\Z_{p^k}$-additive code and $\mathfrak{C}^\bot$ is its dual, then the images $\phi(\mathfrak{C})$ and $\varphi(\mathfrak{C}^\bot)$ are formally dual, i.e., satisfy the MacWilliams identity.
-The result has a nature extension to the mixed $\Z_p \Z_{p^2}\cdots\Z_{p^k}$ alphabet, see Remark~\ref{remark1}.
+In the present paper, we introduce two generalized Gray maps on $\Z_p\Z_{p^k}$ (see Section~\ref{s:prel}, the definitions of $\varphi$ and $\Phi$), and prove that if $\mathcal{C}$ is a $\Z_p\Z_{p^k}$-additive code and $\mathcal{C}^\bot$ is its dual, then the images $\varphi(\mathcal{C})$ and $\Phi(\mathcal{C}^\bot)$ are formally dual, i.e., satisfy the MacWilliams identity.
+The result has a nature extension to the mixed $\Z_p \Z_{p^2}\dots\Z_{p^k}$ alphabet, see Remark~\ref{remark1}.

+It should be mentioned that, while the $Z_2Z_4$-linear binary codes are known as a partial case of the propelinear codes \cite{RifPuj:1997}, in general the $p$-ary codes obtained by the Gray map from $\Z_p\Z_{p^k}$-additive codes are not proven to be propelinear even for the case $k=2$.
+The study of this question is an interesting topic for futher research.